 Viva ACP Panel of any thickness can be punched easily using sheet metal punching machines.
-For burr free cuts use sharp tools & dies with a minimum cutting clearance of 0.10 mm.
-For punching & shearing strength please refer to our grade wise technical data sheets.
-The distance from one hole to another hole will be 5 mm & minimum diameter of punch should be 5mm also.
+For burr-free cuts use sharp tools & dies with a minimum cutting clearance of 0.10 mm.
+For punching & shearing strength please refer to our grade-wise technical data sheets.
+The distance from one hole to another hole will be 5 mm & minimum diameter of the punch should be 5mm also.

-During punching sheet may be deflected, so re-straitening may require.
-Do not remove the protective film before completion of process.
+During punching sheet may be deflected, so re-straitening may be required.
+Do not remove the protective film before the completion of the process.

 Perforated sheet (Multiple Punched)

-Viva Aluminium Composite Panels can easily be bent and shaped by three roll press machine & press brake machine :
+Viva Aluminium Composite Panels can easily be bent and shaped by three roll press machines & press brake machines:

 A. Three Roll System Press Machine:

-This technique is very effective for bending of sheet, the rollers should be neat & clean to avoid dent & scratches on sheets.
+This technique is very effective for bending sheets, the rollers should be neat & clean to avoid dents & scratches on sheets.

-Minimum Bending radius (r) =15*T (T stands for thickness of Panel.)
+Minimum Bending radius (r) =15*T (T stands for the thickness of the Panel.)